Mr. Pfeifer, who helped clean up Ground Zero and was a powerful voice for 9/11 injury victims, succumbed to cancer at age 59.

 - 9/11 volunteers.

 To obtain these funds, injury victims must file claims within two years of their diagnosis.
 This deadline is extremely strict and fund administrators almost never grant exceptions.
-Paul J. Napoli explained that the time limitation on new claims was a tradeoff for the extension of benefits.
+Paul J. Napoli, a dedicated 9/11 attorney, explained that the time limitation on new claims was a tradeoff for the extension of benefits.
 Furthermore, he pointed out, although benefits are available, fund administrators are not necessarily willing to make disbursements.

 Many 9/11 injury victims do not go to the doctor immediately after they begin experiencing breathing problems, and once they go, many physicians do not diagnose serious pulmonary diseases that usually do not occur in young or middle-aged adults who are otherwise healthy.
 These delays often mean that victims come against the two-year time limit, particularly if the Special Master believes that they should have discovered their illnesses sooner.